 Upon successful completion of the admission process, the student will receive either a conditional acceptance or fully admitted letter issued by the Admissions Department.
-If the student is rejected, he or she will also receive a letter notifying him/her of the rejection.
+If the student is rejected, he or she will also receive a letter notifying the rejection of his/her application.